feliciavan/mqtt/README.md

     }
     ```

 Here, I set the topic ID to be the specific case name for evident clarity in the logs.
-I can also set the topic ID to be the randome UUID.
+I can also set the topic ID to be the random UUID.

 ### Start the containers